opentracing-contrib/java-specialagent/README.md

 9. [JMS API (`javax.jms` v1 & v2)][java-jms]
 10. [Elasticsearch6 Client](https://github.com/opentracing-contrib/java-elasticsearch-client)

-## Operation

-When <ins>SpecialAgent</ins> attaches to an application, either statically or dynamically, it will automatically load the <ins>Instrumentation Plugins</ins> explicitly specified as dependencies in its POM.

-Any exception that occurs during the execution of the bootstrap process will not adversely affect the stability of the target application.
-It is, however, possible that the <ins>Instrumentation Module</ins> code may result in exceptions that are not properly handled, and could destabilize the target application.

 ## Goals

 1. The <ins>SpecialAgent</ins> must allow any <ins>Instrumentation Module</ins> available in [opentracing-contrib][opentracing-contrib] to be automatically installable in applications that utilize a 3rd-party library for which an <ins>Instrumentation Module</ins> exists.